yz13-dev/yzlab/apps/bot/README.md

 ## Security

 The bot will only respond to messages from the chat ID specified in `AUTHORIZED_CHAT_ID`.
 All other messages will be ignored and logged.
+Unauthorized users will see no bot commands in their Telegram interface.

+## Troubleshooting

+If you encounter import issues:
+- Make sure all dependencies are installed: `bun install`
+- The bot uses direct API calls instead of package imports
+- Check that your API is accessible at `https://api.yzlab.ru`